 Federal Holidays

-Many private organizations also choose to provide federal holidays as paid or unpaid time off for their employees, but they aren’t legally required to do so.
-In industries where closing down for a day may not be possible (such as healthcare or hospitality), organizations may offer alternative benefits like premium pay for working on a holiday.
+Private establishments often choose to provide all federal holidays as paid or unpaid time off for their employees, but they aren’t legally required to do so.
+In industries where closing down for a day may not be possible (like healthcare or hospitality), organizations may offer alternative benefits like premium pay for working on a holiday.

-The eleven federal holidays and their corresponding dates each year are:
+The 11 federal holidays and their corresponding dates in order by month are:

 - New Year's Day (January 1)

-- Martin Luther King, Jr. Day (Third Monday in January)
+- Birthday of Martin Luther King, Jr. (January 20)

 - Independence Day (July 4)